hitchpy/courses_ucd/README.md

 Visualization with interactive plots

-We go over generating SVG plots within R, post-editing and inserting into HTML to achieve interactive effect.
-Some D3 examples, using maps etc. Here I use the most convenient way to build a web page with interactive maps plus several panels that can adjust itself when I click on different parts on the map.
-It is a package in R that incorporate javascript library *Leaflet* and *Shiny* package in R.
+We go over generating SVG plots within R, post-editing and inserting into HTML to achieve interactive effects.
+Some D3 examples, using maps etc.

+Here I use the most convenient way(with `shiny` package in R) to build a web page with interactive maps of Airline Delay data, plus several panels that can adjust itself when I click on different parts on the map.
+The whole process is packaged in `leaflet`, incorporating javascript library *Leaflet* and *Shiny* package in R.

 To run the example, download the repository. open a R session. install `devtools` using `install.packages("devtools")`.
 Then install the latest `shiny` and `ShinyDash` from github: